Potatoes are not fattening.

 - Bake until the skin is golden and crispy; the potato will be baked when a knife inserted in the flesh meets no resistance.
 The internal temperature should be about 210 degrees F.

-How to Bake in a Slow Cooker
+How to bake a potato in a slow cooker

 - Wrap an oiled and salted potato in foil, then cook on low for 8 to 10 hours.

-How to Boil a Potato
+How to boil a potato

 - Boil potatoes with the skin intact if the potato is the size of a golf ball or smaller.
 Peel and quarter larger potatoes.